ssMaritime.com & ssMaritime.net

 British shipping lines at the time, and it was decided to build a new passenger

 ship.
-Shaw Savill’s chairman Mr. Basil
+Shaw Savill’s chairman Mr. Basil Sanderson envisaged that this

-Sanderson envisaged that this liner would be an all passenger ship, with holds
+liner would be an all passenger ship, with holds for general cargo, and he

-for general cargo, and he implored ship designers to create a ship having her
+implored ship designers to create a ship having her engines aft, providing passengers

-engines aft, providing passengers with additional deck space.
-The company had
+with additional deck space.
+The company had great doubts of the design, and

-build this innovative liner.
-Not having been named yet, she would be referred
+been named yet, she would be referred to as “Ship Number 1498.”
+Her

-pounds, and the contract to build her was given to Harland and Wolff of Belfast.
+given to Harland and Wolff of Belfast.

 As she was purpose built to operate on